-In 2019, less than half of Tasmanian adults reported adequate dietary intake of two serves of fruit a day, and only 1 in 20 reported consuming five serves of vegetables a day.
-This was similar across socioeconomic levels but was lowest amongst those who reported fair or poor self-assessed health.
+In 2022, only one in three Tasmanian adults (34%) reported adequate dietary intake of two serves of fruit a day, and less than 1 in 20 reported consuming five serves of vegetables a day (6%).
+This was similar across socioeconomic levels but male Tasmanians were less likely than females to meet the recommended daily intake of both fruit and vegetables43.